wasim1504/ipo_dashboard_app/README.md

 4. Start the development server: npm start

-5. Open your browser and visit http://localhost:3000 to view the IPO Market Dashboard.
+5. Open your browser to view the IPO Market Dashboard.

 ### USAGE